jeras/verilator/docs/guide/exe_verilator.rst

    Used with :vlopt:`--exe` to specify optional C++ files to be linked in with the Verilog code.
-The file path should either be absolute, or relative to where the make will be executed from, or add to your makefile's VPATH the appropriate directory to find the file.
+The file path should either be absolute, or relative to where the make will be executed from, or add to your makefile's :code:`VPATH` the appropriate directory to find the file.

    See also :vlopt:`-CFLAGS` and :vlopt:`-LDFLAGS` options, which are useful when the C++ files need special compiler flags.